- What are STDs and STIs?

 Statistics of Gonorrhoea in Canada

 Another infection that is currently being tracked by CNDSS is gonorrhea.
 It is also a very common STI in Canada, ranking second after chlamydia.
-It can have rather grave consequences for both male and female patients.
+It can have rather grave consequences for both man and fepatients.
 Women who do not get proper gonorrhea treatment can even become infertile, and in rare cases, gonorrhea can impact the blood stream.
-For females, the most “dangerous” age in terms of contracting gonorrhea is reported to be between 15 and 24 years, while for males it is estimated to be between 20 and 29.
+For females, the most “dangerous” age in terms of contracting gonorrhea is reported to be between 15 and 24 years, while for men it is estimated to be between 20 and 29.
 The fact that gonorrhea is becoming more and more resistant to the antibiotics that were traditionally used against it represents a major concern among medical practitioners.

 In 1995, 20 Canadians out of every 100,000 reported gonorrhea.
 In the following two years, there was a slight decline, followed by a slow yet steady rise that began in 1997 and reached its peak in 2008, when the number of reported gonorrhea cases had grown almost twofold, reaching 38 people per 100,000 Canadians.
 Since that time, gonorrhea cases have become slightly less frequent.

 Gonorrhea seems to be more common in the man population, with 22 and 38 reported cases per 100,000 people in 1995 and 2010, respectively.
 In women, these numbers amounted to 17 and 30, which is considerably less.
 In the period between 1997 and 2008, the difference was even greater, peaking in 2005 and 2006 at about 15 cases per 100,000.
 What is interesting, however, is the fact that the relative increase in the number of patients was higher in women.

 Statistics of Syphilis in Canada